CleverRaven/Cataclysm-DDA/doc/PROFICIENCY.md

 Optional.
 Array of strings
 The proficiencies that must be obtained before this one can.
 You cannot gain experience in a proficiency without the necessary prerequisites.

-### `category`
+### `bonuses`
 Optional.
-String
+Array of objects
-The category is used to apply bonuses to certain activities given the player has a particular proficiency.
+This member is used to apply bonuses to certain activities given the player has a particular proficiency.
 The bonuses applied must be hardcoded to the activity in question.

-### `str_bonus` and `dex_bonus` and `int_bonus` and `per_bonus`
-Optional.
-Int
-These values define how much of a stat increase is given to a certain activity when paired with a category.
+A category, type, and value must be specified.
+Current valid types are strength, dexterity, intelligence, and perception.